-On this page, I outline my disclosure policy when it comes to partnerships with brands and businesses.
+On this page, you will find my disclosure policy and how I mark paid or gifted partnerships with brands and businesses.

-Blogging is not my full-time job, but I do run this side hustle like a business.
-In order to keep my blog going, I may sometimes engage in paid partnerships with brands or gifted experiences in return for coverage.
-I only ever accept partnerships from brands that I would spend money on myself or are of genuine interest to me and my audience.
+My blog is my business so sometimes I engage in paid partnerships with brands and businesses.
+I only ever work with businesses that I would spend money with and that are of genuine interest to me and my audience.

 I will always mark partnerships clearly and indicate the nature of the collaboration in line with the ASA guidelines.
 Here are what the various indicators mean.

-I have been paid by a brand or agency to create content on my platform.
+I have been paid by a brand, business or agency to create content on my platform.
 Money has been exchanged and there is a written brief.
-I will also add the statement “This is a paid partnership with X” for total clarity!
-I will also mark a post as AD in relation to my own products.
-I make money from Sophie’s Supper Clubs, so where I promote tickets for this, I will mark it as an AD.
+I will also add the statement “This is a paid partnership with X” for total clarity.
+In this case, the business has some creative control over the content that I post.

 AD – Press Event

 I have been invited to attend a press event courtesy of a brand, business or agency.
-I don’t often post about these on my blog, you will normally find them on social media!
+I am not obligated to post about these events.

 AD – Affiliate link or partnership

 Some links or promotional codes will earn me a small commission/credit if you make a purchase using the code/through the link.
-This will always be marked ‘AD – Affiliate link or partnership.’
-Affiliate links do not cost you money.
-They just kick back a few pennies to me and can be a great way to support creators!
+Affiliate links or codes do not cost you money but are great way to support your favourites creator.